georgedigs/ccp-clf-c02/docs/Management and Governance/index.md

 ### AWS Management Console

-_The AWS Management Console_ is browser-based interface.
+_The AWS Management Console_ is a browser-based interface.
 Through the console, you can manage your AWS resources visually and in a way that is easy to digest.
 This is great for getting started and building your knowledge of the services.
 It's also useful for building out test environments or viewing AWS bills, viewing monitoring, and working with other non-technical resources.
 You can quickly access recently used services and search for other services by name, keyword, or acronym.
 The console includes wizards and automated workflows that can simplify the process of completing tasks.
 You can also use the AWS Console mobile application to perform tasks such as monitoring resources, viewing alarms, and accessing billing information.
 Multiple identities can stay logged into the AWS Console mobile app at the same time.

 ### AWS Organizations

 Suppose that your company has multiple AWS accounts.
-You can use  **AWS Organizations****  **to consolidate and manage multiple AWS accounts within a central location.
+You can use **AWS Organizations** to consolidate and manage multiple AWS accounts within a central location.

-When you create an organization, AWS Organizations automatically creates a  **root** , which is the parent container for all the accounts in your organization.
+When you create an organization, AWS Organizations automatically creates a **root**, which is the parent container for all the accounts in your organization.

 In AWS Organizations, you can centrally control permissions for the accounts in your organization by using **service control policies (SCPs)**.